ryantd42/NY-Legislative-Git/2023/A7114C-2023/bill.md

  by this section.
-  (9) No bioheating fuel shall be sold to a customer that would void the manufacturer's  warranty  for  that  burner  or  boiler  type unless the bioheat provider warranties in writing to the customer that the  use  of such  bioheating  fuel  will be covered to the extent and time limits of the warranty then covering such burner or boiler.
+  (9) No bioheating fuel shall be sold to a customer that would void the manufacturer's  warranty  for  that  burner  or  boiler  type unless the [bioheat] BIOHEATING FUEL provider warranties in writing to the customer that the use of such bioheating fuel will be covered to the  extent  and time limits of the warranty then covering such burner or boiler.
   § 2.
 This act shall take effect immediately.